What is the Digital Spark?

 The Digital Footprint Goes Green

-This year’s focus was on challenging the digital space in which we as a company move and contributing to making this space more sustainable.
-Initiatives to facilitate this look different across our various business areas, for instance: how can the User Experience be enhanced to help sustainable decision-making be more accessible to our users?
+This year’s focus was on challenging the digital space in which we as a company move.
+Eventually contributing to making this space more sustainable.
+Initiatives to facilitate this look different across our various business areas.
+For instance: how can we enhance the User Experience to help sustainable decision-making be more accessible to our users?
 Or what can we change in our workplace infrastructure to contribute to a lower carbon footprint?

-Since this initiative wasn’t limited to one function, eight interdisciplinary teams consisting of about 75 SMG “Explorers”, were formed to work on and present their projects.
-These projects ranged from engineering, to design, to user experience, and in some cases addressed specific business cases.
+Since this initiative wasn’t limited to one function, we subsequently had a great variety in participation.
+75 of our colleagues formed eight interdisciplinary teams to work on and present projects.
+These projects ranged from engineering, to design, to user experience.
+In some cases they addressed specific business cases.

-To ensure that concrete action would be taken in relation to their projects, the winning teams could present them to the Executive Leadership Team (ELT).
+To ensure that projects reach an incubation stage, winning teams could present them to the Executive Leadership Team (ELT).

-Not only did this encourage more people to participate, it also made sure that teams knew their projects would potentially be heard by executives, who could have a significant impact on the future implementation of a project.
+Not only did this encourage more people to participate, it also made sure that teams knew their projects would potentially be heard by executives.
+Obviously, they could have a significant impact on the future implementation of a project.
 Making time to listen to all the team’s presentations was something that the ELT made a top priority.
 They wanted to hear what moves teams internally and enable them to take this energy and pour it into something actionable.

-At the end of the Digital Spark, a winning team in each of the following categories was chosen:
+Eventually, at the end of the Digital Spark, the ELT chose a winning team in each of the following categories:

 - Most Business Impact